danomatika/joyosc/README.md

 The joyosc package contains the following parts:

-1. joyosc - device event daemon
+1. joyosc: device event daemon
-2. lsjs - joystick & game controller info tool
+2. lsjs: joystick & game controller info tool

 This group of tools allows any OSC capable program to receive joystick & game controller event data aka button presses, axis movements, etc. Specific joysticks & game controllers can be mapped by name to specific OSC send addresses and button, axis, etc ids can be remapped or ignored.